 in the period in which impairment takes place.

-Investments are classifed into long-term and current investments.
-Long
+Investments are classified into Current and Non Current investments.

-any, in the value of each long term investment is made to recognise a
+the value of each Non Current investments is made to recognize a

 decline, other than of a temporary nature.
-The fair value of a long
+The fair value of Non

-term investment is ascertained with reference to its market value,
+Current investment is ascertained with reference to its market value,

-the investee''s assets and results and the expected cash fows from the
+the investee''s assets and results and the expected cash flows from the

 Inventories are valued at lower of cost and net realisable value.
 Cost